BSU-Spatial-Data-in-R/assignment-3/README.md

 6. Render the document to html (you should now have at least 3 files in the repository: Readme.md, assignment-3-xx.qmd, and assignment-3-xx.html).
 Commit these changes and push them to the repository on GitHub.
 You should see the files there when you go to github.com.

 ## The Data
-For this assignment, you'll be lookcing at 3 different datasets.
+For this assignment, you'll be looking at 3 different datasets.
 One from the Center for Disease Control's PLACES data describing the distribution of chronic health risks, one from the EPA describing exposure to PM2.5 (an important air pollutant), and one describing wildfire risk.
-You might imagine that as we become increasingly concerned with the evironmental justice concerns associated with fire, we might be concerned about whether more smoke increases the risk of chronic respiratory diseases.
+You might imagine that as we become increasingly concerned with the environmental justice concerns associated with fire, we might be concerned about whether more smoke increases the risk of chronic respiratory diseases.
 We won't totally answer that question this week, but you'll start to develop the workflow necessary to move towards that type of analysis.
-All of the data are on the server in the `opt/data/2023/assignment03/` folder.
+All of the data are on the server in the `opt/data/data/assignment03/` folder.

 ## The Assignment